SebastienGorgoni/Option_Trading_Project/README.md

 * Alphas <- factor regression and keep the alpha r = alpha + beta_1*mkt + beta_2 * mom + beta_3 HmL +...
 * Trading strategies

-Define and pre-process/code some features/predictors
+## Define and pre-process/code some features/predictors

-Use some ML model to make prediciton about stock --> trade on those signals a) signals about the mean direciton fo the stock, b) signals about specific part of the distributions of asset. b) use ML to define an option-pricing model which is going to price the whole cross section and we buy whatever the algorithm deems underated.
+Use some ML model to make prediciton about stock --> trade on those signals
+a) signals about the mean direciton fo the stock,
+b) signals about specific part of the distributions of asset.

+Use ML to define an option-pricing model which is going to price the whole cross section and we buy whatever the algorithm deems underated.